(Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome; Takayasu's Arteritis)

 (See Overview of Vasculitis.)

 Takayasu arteritis is rare.
 It is more common among Asians but occurs worldwide.
 It affects mostly women aged 15 to 30.
-Its cause is unknown.
+The cause of Takayasu arteritis is unknown.

 The aorta and its branches, including arteries that take blood to the head and the kidneys, become inflamed.
 In about half of people, the pulmonary arteries are also affected.
 Inflammation may cause sections of these arteries to become narrow or blocked.
 The walls of the aorta or its branches may thicken, resulting in a bulge (aneurysm).
 The affected arteries cannot provide enough blood to the tissues they supply.